just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

     </table>
     <p>
-      With this new set of commands to move forward by 40 pixels we can pass the value 40 to the procedure through its parameter.
+      With this new set of commands to move forward by 40 pixels we can pass the value 40 to the procedure through its <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span>.
 So going foward by 40 pixels requires only one command:
     </p>
     <table border="1">